codepath/android_guides/Architecture-of-Android-Apps.md

 In Android app development, the traditional "Model / View / Controller pattern" is often being dropped in preference for the "Model / View / Presenter" pattern.
 The Model-View-Presenter (MVP) architecture comprises:

- * Model: the data layer
+ * **Model**: the data layer
- * View: the UI layer, displays data received from Presenter, reacts to user input.
+ * **View**: the UI layer, displays data received from Presenter, reacts to user input.
 On Android, we treat Activities, Fragments, and android.view.View as View from MVP.
- * Presenter: responds to actions performed on the UI layer, performs tasks on Model objects (using Use Cases), passes results of those tasks to Views.
+ * **Presenter**: responds to actions performed on the UI layer, performs tasks on Model objects (using Use Cases), passes results of those tasks to Views.

 <img src="http://i.imgur.com/5WLQno7.png" width="300" />